antkudruk/uniformfactory/README.md

 ### Empty Adapter

 Here is an example of an empty wrapper.
-Empty wrapper is an interface that doen't define any methods.
+Empty wrapper is an interface that doesn't define any methods.
 Even though an empty wrapper is practically useless, it's a good point to start.

 This plugin example adds an empty wrapper to an object satisfying a